sapegin/richtypo.js/packages/richtypo-rules-common/Readme.md

 | **`space`** | any space (except `\n`) |
 | **`tag`** | matches any HTML tag |
 | **`upperLetter`** | any uppercase European or Cyrillic letter |

-_¹ Richtypo will automatically replace the hair space symbol with the HTML entity `&#x202f` that works in modern browsers._

 ### Rules